akudo7/kudos-gpt/README.md

     - gpt-4
     - gpt-4-32k

-To enable setting these values, you have to restart the VSCode again.
+To enable these values, the VSCode have to be restarted.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_01_1.png" />
 </p>